-The plant attracts several insects and birds, particularly sunbirds and hummingbirds, due to its flower nectar and is also often serve as the nesting site for some bird species.
+The plant attracts several insects and birds, particularly sunbirds and hummingbirds, due to its flower nectar and is also often serves as the nesting site for some bird species.

 The larvae of Fulvous Hawkmoth (Coelonia Mauritii) and Death’s Head Hawkmoth (Acherontia Atropos) feed on the leaves of cape honeysuckle.

-The nectar-feeding birds also act as the pollinators of Tecomaria capensis.
+The nectar-feeding birds also act as the pollinators of the Tecomaria plant.